stevie-mayhew/silverstripe-framework/docs/en/00_Getting_Started/02_Composer.md

 an advanced workaround is to set the `COMPOSER_ROOT_VERSION` before every command ([details](http://getcomposer.org/doc/03-cli.md#composer-root-version))

-### How do I convert an existing module to using Composer?
+### How do I convert an existing module to using composer?

 Simply decide on a [unique name and vendor prefix](https://packagist.org/about), create a `composer.json`, and either commit it or send a pull request to the module author.